 All entrants receive registration discounts, with even bigger discounts when you place in the competition.
 “Second Rounders” (the esteemed top 10% in each category), Semifinalists, and Finalists attend special panels, programmed specifically for them, that take their script to the next level and maximize the benefits of their competition placement.

-2012 Second Rounders attended a panel called “The First Ten Pages” with Academy Award®-nominated producer Lindsay Doran (SENSE AND SENSIBILITY, STRANGER THAN FICTION) where she read, evaluated and refined the first (and crucial) 10 pages of selected Second Round scripts.
-2012 Semifinalists and Finalists attended a panel where previous AFF Screenplay Competition alumni discussed how they made the most of their placement, as well as a workshop where they could pitch, tweak, and elevate their scripts with Pixar Development Executive Mary Coleman.
+Second Rounders have attended panels like “The First Ten Pages” with Academy Award®-nominated producer Lindsay Doran (SENSE AND SENSIBILITY, STRANGER THAN FICTION) where she read, evaluated and refined the first (and crucial) 10 pages of selected Second Round scripts.
+Semifinalists and Finalists attend panels where previous AFF Screenplay Competition alumni discussed how they made the most of their placement, as well as workshops where they can pitch, tweak, and elevate their scripts.
 In addition, Second Rounders and above receive AFF readers’ notes on their scripts.